About This Chapter

 9. Definition of Culture in Anthropology: Characteristics & Concept

-In this lesson we will define culture as it is used in anthropology and the social sciences.
-We will include a brief discussion of the major concepts in the study of culture.
+In this lesson, we'll define culture as it is used in anthropology and the social sciences.
+We'll also include a brief discussion of the major concepts in the anthropological study of culture.

 10. What is Genocide? - Definition, History & Examples

 In this lesson we will explore the meaning of genocide, offer some historical examples of genocide around the world, discuss the stages of a genocide, as well as the methods a country or state may use to deny a genocide has occurred.